Connect with others who understand.

 Angiogenesis Inhibitors

-Vascular endothelial growth factor (VEGF) is responsible for initiating the growth of new blood vessels in the body, using a process called angiogenesis.
+Vascular endothelial growth factor (VEGF) initiates the growth of new blood vessels in the body.
+This process is called angiogenesis.
 Large tumors need their own blood supply to take in oxygen and nutrients.
-Cancer cells sometimes learn to make their own VEGF in order to grow new vessels.
+Cancer cells sometimes learn to make their own VEGF to grow new vessels.

-Bevacizumab (Avastin) and ramucirumab (Cyramza) are monoclonal antibody drugs that work by blocking VEGF from binding to its receptor, stopping the formation of new blood vessels.
+Bevacizumab (Avastin, Mvasi, Vegzelma, Zirabev) and ramucirumab (Cyramza) are monoclonal antibody drugs that prevent VEGF from binding to its receptor.
+By doing this, it stops new blood vessels from forming.

 Finding Support With NSCLC